jchavezc/jchavezc.github.io/_projects/1_LOB_modeling.md

 ## What are some relevant questions regarding this model?

+There are many interesting questions regarding these generic model, but a question I have been interested in answering is the following:

+Under what conditions on the variables of interest, can we get a general diffusion when properly rescaled in time and space.

 The resulting published work from this project on my side can be found in {% cite chavez2019level %},